-Last but not least, the belief that hypothesis testing alone will yield cumulative knowledge and useful predictions rests on the ancillary assumptions that the future will be more-or-less identical to the past and that results obtained in one context apply in other circumstances.
-In other words, we must assume that empirical generalizations uncovered by analyzing past data will be valid across space and time.
-This may be true in many instances, but we need theory to tell us when this is so.
-Because theories identify the causal connections between key variables as well as their boundary conditions, they explain when an observed relationship will persist, when a previously reliable generalization might weaken, and when a formerly weak association might become stronger.
+Last but not least, the belief that hypothesis testing alone will yield cumulative knowledge and enable useful predictions rests on the ancillary assumption that the future will be more-or-less identical to the past.
+In other words, we must assume that empirical generalizations uncovered by analyzing past data will be valid going forward.
+This may be true in many instances, but we need theory to identify when this is so.
+Because theories identify the causal connections between key variables as well as their boundary conditions, they tell us when to expect an observed relationship to persist, when a previously reliable generalization might weaken, and when a formerly weak association might become stronger.

-To repeat: hypothesis testing is essential to social science and statistical analysis is a powerful tool when carried out properly.
+To repeat: hypothesis testing is essential to social science and statistical analysis is a powerful tool in the right circumstances.
 Furthermore, qualitative research can also suffer from poor data quality, selection bias, vague conceptualizations, lack of cumulation, and other problems.
+For example, Alexander George and Richard Smoke's prize-winning Deterrence in American Foreign Policy: Theory and Practice (1974) addresses only cases of deterrence failure (selection bias), offers "contingent empirical generalizations" rather than genuine theory, and provides little cumulative knowledge about when deterrence will succeed or fail.

 In short, our argument is not about privileging one set of methods over another.
 Rather, our argument is that the tendency for IR scholars to focus on methods and neglect theory is a step in the wrong direction.
 Thus far, this trend has not produced a large body of cumulative knowledge or a broad and enduring understanding of important international phenomena.
 Nor is it likely to in the future.